Chacalbis/gatsby-drupal/drupal/README.md

 # AtolCD : Template Drupal 8

 ## .env
-You need to copy .env.dist content in .env
+You need to copy `.env.dist` content in `.env` file

+You'll have to generate a value for `DRUPAL_HASH_SALT` which will be use in settings.php.
+To do so, use the following command `openssl rand -base64 48`

 ## Import SQL dump
-Just copy the needed SQL dump from `sql` to `sql/import` All SQL will be imported at docker stack creation.
+Just copy the needed SQL dump from `sql` to `sql/import`, which will be imported at docker stack creation.
 * `0_fresh_installed_drupal.sql` => The freshest drupal database you could dream of (only user shortcuts were removed)
+* `1_dummy_content_created.sql` => Database state with content, menu links and terms created

 ## Docker & Docker Compose
 Install docker